 - Road test certificate

-There is a distinction in FMCSA 391 between CDL and Non-CDL drivers.
-In the Driver Qualification files of a CDL driver, their files must contain all documents required for Non-CDL drivers plus:
+There is a distinction in FMCSA 391 between CDL and non-CDL drivers.
+The driver qualification files of a CDL driver must contain all documents required for non-CDL drivers and the following:

 - Copy of commercial driver’s license

 - Signed receipt for the alcohol and drug testing policy